 You donate to your favorite charity each year because it makes you feel good to support a cause that means something to you.
 The tax benefits received for your philanthropy are a bonus.
 If you are over 70 1/2, however, you can support your favorite charity, while increasing the tax savings beyond the charitable deduction by using a Qualified Charitable Distribution.

-In a nutshell, a Qualified Charitable Distribution (QCD) is when funds are sent from your qualified retirement account directly to your favorite charity.
+In a nutshell, a Qualified Charitable Distribution (QCD) is when funds are sent from your qualified retirement account directly to your favorite charity and even though this is a distribution, it is not taxable to you.
 It is a surprisingly simple strategy that can have some significant tax benefits during your retirement years

 70 1/2 is the magic number.

 There are, shockingly, few rules when it comes to the Qualified Charitable Distribution.
 They are specific, though.

 - You must be at least 70 1/2 to use the QCD